-At Knighton Dental we pride ourselves on providing our patients with the best advice and oral hygiene techniques to help you look after your oral health at home.
-Since the outbreak of Covid-19 sadly we have not been able to offer you this service.
+At Knighton Dental, we pride ourselves on providing our patients with the best advice and oral hygiene techniques to help them look after their oral health at home.
+Since the outbreak of Covid-19, sadly, we have not been able to offer you this service.

 We are writing this blog to help you improve your oral health and hygiene at home.

 Have you noticed that your gums are bleeding when you brush?